Core Terms & Field Signals

 Air Value is unsupported movement.

-It appears when value seems to be created, released or circulated without real source, contribution, reserve, carrying capacity or return flow.
+It appears when value seems to be created, released or circulated without real source, contribution, reserve, Carrying Capacity or Return Flow.

 Lumen from air are not circulation.